Last modified: 2019-06-11 by ivan sache

 University were reported.

 I won't be surprised if the municipal flag were intended to symbolize a compromise between the Albanian majority (red and black) and the Macedonian minority (yellow).
-Stretching the red colour over the half of the flag could also symbolize equality between both communities, since red is dominant in both Albanian and Macedonian flags.
+Stretching the red colour over the half of the flag could also symbolize equality between both communities, since red is dominant in both Albanian and North Macedonian flags.

 Ivan Sache, 9 April 2007